rlcmtzc/OpenGBZ/OSDMG0v2/README.md

 ## Description:

 This board has an integrated charging and Boost circuit.
 The Boost circuit is based on the TPS61236P Boost IC.
 (Datasheed found [here](http://www.ti.com/lit/ds/symlink/tps61236p.pdf)) The outputvoltage is set to around 5 Volt.
 The Boost circuit can be switched on with a powerswitch.
 The charging circuit of the Battery is based on TP4056 IC which can charge a single lithium-ion battery with up to 1A (Datasheed found [here](https://www.e-gizmo.net/oc/kits%20documents/TP4056-1A%20Li-ion%20Battery%20Charger/TP4056-1A%20Li-ion%20battery%20charger%20Manual.pdf)).
 Also I integrated the FS312G-F IC which protect the Battery from overcharge, overdischarge and overcurrent (Datasheed found [here](https://www.ic-fortune.com/upload/Download/FS312F-G-DS-12_EN.pdf)).
 The board will be charged with an usb type c connector.
 On the board is place for an standard PAM module which then connect to place for a volumewheel and the aux-port.
-On the front there are the standard buttons (Up, Down, Left, Right, Start, Select, A, B, X, Y)
+On the front there are the standard buttons (Up, Down, Left, Right, Start, Select, A, B, X, Y) All the Buttons are connected with an ATmega32u4.
+The Atmega32u4 can be programmed over the USB-C Port by switching a Button.
+The Code for the Arduino can be used from the [sudomod wiki](https://www.sudomod.com/wiki/index.php/Leonardo_/_Pro_Micro).
 The difference to the first version is that this one has an integrated safe shutdown which is completely done on the hardwareside so you don´t need any script.
 It works like following:
 First when you switch on the power a capacitor gets charged.
 When the capacitor is charged over a given treshold voltage a Mosfet switches on and allow voltage to the pi the capacitor charges on to 5V.